IstvanGodeny/Istvan_Python_Projects/GUI - Desktop Applications/Watermarking Desktop App/README.md

 ---
 ## 🎓 Author Note

-This is a demo project created as part of my learning journey as a junior Python developer.
+This is a demo project, created as part of my learning journey as a junior Python developer.
 I focused on building a functional, maintainable, and visually clean app, without unnecessary complexity.

 ---